Macclesfield: Culture

-Gawsworth Hall hosts an annual Shakespeare festival as well as many arts and music events throughout the year.
+Gawsworth Old Hall hosts an annual Shakespeare festival as well as many arts and music events throughout the year.

-There is a Popworld nightspot, rated as the "absolute worst place in the region" by Lonely Planet.

-Macclesfield has appeared in film: it was used as the location for Sir John Mills's film So Well Remembered in 1947.
+Macclesfield has appeared in film; it was used as the location for Edward Dmytryk' film So Well Remembered in 1947, starring John Mills.
 Some of the locations are still recognisable, such as Hibel Road.
 A fictionalised version of Macclesfield's railway station appeared in the 2005 football hooliganism film Green Street.
-It was also the location of Control (2007), a film about Ian Curtis, the lead singer of Joy Division.
+It was also the location of Control (2007), a film about Ian Curtis, the lead vocalist of the rock band Joy Division.

-The blues singer John Mayall was born in the town in 1933.
+The British blues singer John Mayall was born in the town in 1933.
 Macclesfield was also the home town of Ian Curtis and Stephen Morris of Joy Division, and Gillian Gilbert who, along with Morris, was a member of New Order.
 A memorial to Curtis is located at Macclesfield Crematorium.
-Other Macclesfield acts to have gained recognition include The Macc Lads and Marion.
+Other Macclesfield acts to have gained recognition include the Macc Lads and Marion.
 Silk Brass Band, the Macclesfield-based brass band, won the National Championship of Great Britain Third Section Final in 2002.
 Having been promoted from the third section in 2002, they have since consistently competed in the Second, First and Championship sections of the UK's brass band grading system.
-Local band the Virginmarys has achieved national and international success and chart-topping UK band The 1975 come from Macclesfield.
+Local band the Virginmarys has achieved national and international success.

-In literature, Macclesfield is the second principal location of the fantasy novels The Weirdstone of Brisingamen and The Moon of Gomrath by Alan Garner.
+In literature, Macclesfield is the second principal location of the fantasy novels The Weirdstone of Brisingamen (1960) and The Moon of Gomrath (1963) by Alan Garner.

 In 2008, the borough was named as the fifth happiest of 273 districts in Britain by researchers from the universities of Sheffield and Manchester, who used information on self-reported personal well-being from the British Household Panel Survey.

+Media

+Local news and television programmes are provided by BBC North West and ITV Granada.
+Television signals are received from the Winter Hill TV transmitter and the local relay transmitter situated south east of the town.

+The town is served by both BBC Radio Manchester and BBC Radio Stoke.
+Other radio stations are Heart North West, Smooth North West, Capital Manchester and Lancashire and Greatest Hits Radio Manchester & The North West.
+Community based stations that broadcast from the town are Silk Radio and Canalside Radio.
+Macclesfield Express is the town's local newspaper which publishes on Wednesdays.